chingizof/nfactorial-simple-CLI/README.md

 to add a new soccer player use - "soccer <player name>"

 to see list of players use - "soccer team"

+to track the price of BTC use - "soccer price"